 Medigap plans that cover the first dollar of outpatient deductible are being phased out for new Medicare beneficiaries.
 Individuals who were already eligible for Medicare before 2020 will continue being able to purchase Medicare supplemental insurance coverage that pays the full deductible for outpatient services (Part B).

 This includes individuals who signed up for Part A but not Part B because they were still working and had coverage through their employer.
 Those who turn age 65 in 2021 or later, will have fewer coverage options.
 2020 serves as a dividing line that separates Medicare beneficiaries who are eligible to purchase Plan F and those who are not eligible.

-For many couples, this will mean one half of the couple can purchase coverage that will pay the Plan B deductible and the other half of the couple won’t be able to buy the same coverage.
+For many couples, this will mean one-half of the couple can purchase coverage that will pay the Plan B deductible and the other half of the couple won’t be able to buy the same coverage.
 This is likely to add further confusion to the process of choosing a supplement for many seniors.

 Will Medicare Plan F Soon End?